jat255/restic-systemd-automatic-backup/README.md

 ## Set up

-To install on Arch Linux, it should be enouch to just pull down the [PKGBUILD](https://github.com/jat255/restic-systemd-automatic-backup/blob/master/PKGBUILD) file, run `makepkg`, and install with `pacman`.
+To install on Arch Linux, it should be enough to just pull down the [PKGBUILD](https://github.com/jat255/restic-systemd-automatic-backup/blob/master/PKGBUILD) file, run `makepkg`, and install with `pacman`.